EifelMono/EifelMono.ConsoleApp/README.md

 ```

-The options depth is also 7
+The options depth is 6 and "type safe"
+the first option is the first one in OnCommand
 ```csharp

 var value = await args.ArgsCommandBuilder()